enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 * `$response_code` is the response code for the response
 * The binding value construct uses HMAC-SHA256 ({{!RFC2104}})

+*(TODO: consider whether/how to add crypto agility for other keyed MACs)*

 For example, the header field added to the first request on a connection might be:

 ~~~